8LWXpg/jupyter2typst/test/test1.typ

 menu, see how it is nicely formatted.
 ]
 #block[
+#code-block("!jupyter-book build --help"
-#code-block("!jupyter-book build --help", lang: "python", count: 8)
+, lang: "python", count: 8)

 ]
 #block[